Gilbrilthor/vim-papyrus/README.md

 plugin bundle management tools.

-To enable quickfix compiler support, you must set the `skyrim_install_path` variable to the path in which Skyrim is installed, eg (in your `.vimrc`):
+To enable quickfix compiler support, you must set the `skyrim_install_path` variable to the path in which Fallout is installed, eg (in your `.vimrc`):

     let g:skyrim_install_path='D:\Steam\SteamApps\Common\Skyrim'